ZYMavis/DADEC/README.md

 # DADEC

-DADEC is an hybrid error correction tool specifically designed for long-read sequencing.
+DADEC is a hybrid error correction tool specifically designed for long-read sequencing data.
+It combines multiple correction strategies to effectively reduce errors while preserving biological variations.

+#### Installation

-#### Install from source code
+# Install from source code

-If you however want to compile DADEC, run these:
+To compile DADEC from source, follow these steps:

+# Clone the repository
 - `git clone https://github.com/ZYMavis/DADEC.git`
 - `cd DADEC`

+# Initialize and update submodules
 - `git submodule update --init --recursive`

+# Create and activate the conda environment
 - `conda env create -f environment.yaml`
 - `conda activate DADEC`

+# Build the executable
 - `make all`

+Note: The conda environment will install all required dependencies.
+If you prefer to manage dependencies manually, please ensure all libraries listed in environment.yaml are available.

+#### Usage

 ### Running

+## Quick start
+Run DADEC with default parameters:

+# bash
+ `DADEC -s short_reads.fa -l long_reads.fa -t 16`

+-s : short reads file (FASTA format)

+-l : long reads file (FASTA format)

+-t : number of threads for alignment (default: 1)

 Quickstart: `DADEC -s short_reads.fa -l long_reads.fa -t 16`

 See Parameters, the option DADEC --help and the subsections below for more information and options

-### Demo
+## Demo

-Run basic functionality with sample data
+Test the basic functionality using the provided sample data:

 - `cd dataDemo`
 - `sh demo.sh`

+The demo script will run DADEC on a small dataset and output the corrected reads.

 ### Parameters

 - `s` input short reads Format .fa, uncompressed or gzipped
 - `l` input long reads Format .fa, uncompressed or gzipped All parameters below are optional.